Table of Content

 - When clicking on Remote Start All: Slave machines will send 50 requests in 1 second and this process will run 1 time (Calculation: 10 Users X 5 Slave = 50 Request)

-Test results depends on the following factors:
+Test results depend on the following factors

 - Network bandwidth